 Earth Stewardship: Environmental Justice

-In 2012, this congregation voted to adopt an eco-theology covenant by church vote.
+In 2012, this congregation wrote and voted to adopt an eco-theology covenant.

-Look for many green aspects to blossom as we live out our covenant with the Earth!
+Ongoing, on big and small issues, we strive to live out our covenant with the Earth!

 COVENANT: The earth is the Lord’s, and the fullness thereof: (Psalm 24:1) In your creation is our redemption.
 In your living water is our abundant life.